From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Results and Analysis

 \subsection{Scenario 3}

-In Scenario 3, we construct a conceptual space for qualitative words, with a reference (GT) from cross-lingual research.
+In Scenario 3, we construct a lexico-semantic network for qualitative words, with a reference (GT) from cross-lingual research.
 The statistics for the spaces built by Llama2-7B (7B), Llama2-70B (70B), and GT are shown in Table~\ref{tab:SMM_stats}.

-In general, the spaces constructed by the models have more edges than those built by human experts, with fewer connected components and isolated nodes.
-This is because experts create the graph by collecting a corpus and adding an edge only when at least three languages exhibit concept co-occurrence.
-This process is especially challenging for low-resource languages.
-In contrast, the vectorized concepts from models generate a much denser graph.
-Furthermore, Llama2-70B tends to be sparser than Llama2-7B.
-Compared to GT, the automatic space aligns well, showing moderate correlation and coverage (indicated by recall).
-However, the precision is lower due to the larger number of edges, suggesting that embeddings could be used to initially construct a space, which linguists could later refine.
+Overall, the model-constructed networks contain more edges and fewer connected components and isolated nodes than those built by human experts.
+Expert-constructed graphs are based on corpus co-occurrence across at least three languages, a process especially difficult for low-resource languages.
+In contrast, model embeddings produce much denser graphs.
+Notably, Llama2-70B yields a sparser network than Llama2-7B.
+Compared to the ground truth (GT), the automatic networks show moderate correlation and coverage (recall), indicating that the lexico-semantic network partially captures universal cross-linguistic patterns of semantic relatedness in polysemy.
+However, precision is lower due to the larger number of edges, suggesting embeddings can serve as a preliminary space for linguists to further refine.